-Spore Trap Testing With AOCs
+Spore Trap Testing

-- The types and amounts of mold spores in the air are determined by taking air samples. - Mold assessors test for "total" airborne spores (live and dead) using spore traps (air sampling cassettes e.g. Air-O-Cells.) - Spores can be released as single spores or as a clump of spores making interpreting air sampling a bit tricky. - Since spore testing cannot distinguish live/fresh/new spores from old dead spores, it does not distinguish whether spores are from an actual/recent water event/leak or are old/background spores.
+- The types and amounts of mold spores in the air are determined by taking air samples. - Mold assessors test for "total" airborne spores (live and dead) using spore traps (air sampling cassettes e.g. Air-O-Cell; Pro15; Allergenco. - Spores can be released as single spores or as a clump of spores making interpreting air sampling a bit tricky. - Since spore testing cannot distinguish live/fresh/new spores from old dead spores, it does not distinguish whether spores are from an actual/recent water event/leak or are old/background spores.

-Air-O-Cell brand air sampling cartridge/cassette.
+15 lpm air sampling cartridge/cassette.

-Spore Trap Testing With AOCs
+Spore Trap Testing

-- Spore trap sampling collects mold spores from the air onto small sticky microscope slides inside the air sampling cassette (Air-O-Cell). - The slides are removed at the lab and analyzed by Direct Microscopic Examination (DME). - DME cannot distinguish dead from live spores.
+- Spore trap sampling collects mold spores from the air onto small sticky microscope slides inside the air sampling cassette. - The slides are removed at the lab and analyzed by Direct Microscopic Examination (DME). - DME cannot distinguish dead from live spores.
 Cannot distinguish new fresh spores from old/background spores.

-AOC Principal of Operation
+AOC/Pro15 Principal of Operation